Valuative invariants for large classes of matroids: Stressed subsets and relaxations

+\begin{remark} It is worth mentioning that relaxing the first summand of $\U_{k-r,n-h}\oplus\U_{r,h}$ leads to a matroid that is isomorphic to the cuspidal matroid $\LL_{k-r,k,n-h,n}$. \end{remark}

+The matroids $\LL_{r,k,h,n}$ and matroids isomorphic to them will be subsequently called \emph{cuspidal matroids}.
+After we have properly introduced the notion of elementary split matroid, it will be realized that cuspidal matroids are precisely the Schubert elementary split matroids.

-Notice that the preceding definition includes the cases $r=h$ and $k-r=0$.
-In those cases, $F$ is in fact stressed, but we have $\cusp(F)=\varnothing$, and thus the relaxation is exactly the same matroid with started with.
+Notice that our definition includes the cases $r=h$ and $k-r=0$.
+In those cases, $F$ is in fact stressed, but we have $\cover(F)=\varnothing$, and thus the relaxation is exactly the same matroid we started with.
 More precisely, we are defining